gushags/blogapi/README.md

 ## Project Overview

-This project is a Node.js-based log API built with Express, Prisma, and Passport.js, designed for managing users, posts, and comments.
-It provides functionalities such as user authentication, admin authorization, and CRUD operations for users, posts, and comments.
+A Node.js blog API built with Express, Prisma, and Passport.js.
+Provides secure user authentication, admin authorization, and full CRUD functionality for users, posts, and comments.

 ## Key Features & Benefits

-- **User Authentication:** Secure user registration and authentication via Passport.js with local strategy.
+- **User Authentication:** Register and log in securely via Passport.js (local strategy).
-- **CRUD Operations for Posts:** Create, read, update, and delete blog posts.
+- **Posts and Comments:** Create, read, update, and delete posts and comments.
-- **Comment Management:** Add, retrieve, and manage comments on blog posts.
 - **Database Management:** Uses Prisma for efficient database access and management with PostgreSQL (or configured database).
 - **API Structure:** Well-structured controllers and utils for maintainability